 This memo outlines acceptable use of the Duke Compute Cluster and provides useful information about the security of data stored in the cluster.
 People who are granted access to the Duke Compute Cluster agree to the terms of this notice.

-The Duke Compute Cluster serves the research, education, and service missions of Duke University, and users of the cluster agree to only run jobs that relate to these missions.
+The Duke Compute Cluster is a community resource that serves the research, education, and service missions of Duke University.
+Users of the cluster agree to only run jobs that relate to these missions.
 For example,

 - Bitcoin or other electronic and cryptographic currency “mining” for purposes of financial gain is not appropriate.
 Research and instructional uses of “mining” tools, not for purposes of financial gain, are not restricted.

 - Commercial and business use of the cluster is not appropriate.

 - Unauthorized use or storage of copyright-protected or proprietary resources is not appropriate.